Free Application for Federal Student Aid (FAFSA)

 You must renew your FAFSA every academic year if you want to keep getting financial aid.
 Renewing is easier than the first time because your info is saved.

-- Start a Renewal FAFSA form (auto-fills last year’s details)
+- Start a Renewal form

 - Update income, school, and dependency info